 The?Russian, Eastern & Oriental Fine Art Fair, an annual summer event in London?s Mayfair, displays fine art spanning the last 1,000 years.
 This year, works from Iran, India, China, Korea and Vietnam will be on display for the first time.

-Among the more striking contemporary works is a set of photographs by Dhaka-born?
+Among the more striking contemporary works is a set of photographs by Dhaka-born?Shumon Ahmed.

-.
 Ironically entitled Land of the Free, it comprises seven images detailing the experience of Mubarak Hussain, the only Bangladeshi to have returned from Guantanamo Bay.

-Park Lane Hotel.
+The fair takes place on June 9-12 at the?Park Lane Hotel.
 All images copyright of Shumon Ahmed, courtesy of the fair.